Bahamut (Dungeons & Dragons): Dungeons & Dragons 3.0 edition (2000–2002)

 Bahamut is further detailed as a deity in Defenders of the Faith (2000) and Deities and Demigods (2002).

 Dungeons & Dragons 3.5 edition (2003–2007)

 Bahamut's priesthood and his role as a draconic deity are further detailed for this edition in Draconomicon: The Book of Dragons (2003), Complete Divine (2004), and Races of the Dragon (2006).

 Dungeons & Dragons 4th edition (2008–2013)

 Bahamut appears as one of the deities described in the Players Handbook for this edition (2008).
 He is further detailed and has a stat block in the Draconomicon: Metallic Dragons (2009).

 Bahamut options for PCs and details of his clergy as an enemy threat are detailed in the articles "Channel Divinity: Bahamut" and "Deities & Demigods: Bahamut" in Dragon #378 (August 2009).

+Dungeons & Dragons 5th edition (2014–2023)

+The character is mentioned in the fifth edition Monster Manual (2014).
+In this book, the chief deity of metallic dragons is called the King of Good Dragons.
+He is identified as Bahamut, the Platinum Dragon.
+It is stated that he is a lesser god.

 Fictional description

 Bahamut is depicted as a massive, long and sinuous dragon with silver-white scales and blue, catlike eyes.
 According to Complete Divine and Races of the Dragon, the exact color is hard to specify and may depend on Bahamut's mood, ranging from sky-blue to frosty indigo.

 About a quarter of the time, Bahamut wanders Oerth in the shape of a human or some other guise.
 He is said to have been encountered as a frail old hermit, with the seven great golden wyrms that accompany him disguised as seven canaries singing sweetly nearby.